Mindset & Wellness for Creative Thinkers

 Especially recommended for: “Anyone who wants to create a healthier and more joyful creative practice with a woman who possesses a wealth of cutting-edge scientific information, a deep understanding of Eastern spiritual traditions, and a dazzling cabinet of alternative therapies that range from somatic experiencing to weird Chinese acupressure points that magically release stress in the body and help you get ‘unstuck.’”

-Jessica Kerwin Jenkins is a writer, author and transformational coach.
+Jessica Kerwin Jenkins is a writer, author and coach for creatives.

 I'm also the author of Encyclopedia of the Exquisite, and worked for many years as journalist and editor in New York, Los Angeles and Paris (Vogue, W, New York Times, Women's Wear Daily).
 Unfortunately, I picked up some bad habits along the way, pushing my body towards breakdown.
 There was no room for creativity or innovation, only grind.

 I left my post as the European Editor of W in Paris and ran away to India to pursue my love of meditation.
-I was initiated into Transcendental Meditation at the age of 6 and have studied Eastern techniques in the Vipassana tradition for more than 15 years.
+Though I was initiated into Transcendental Meditation as a 6 year-old, I rediscovered this love as an adult and have studied Eastern techniques in the Vipassana tradition for more than 15 years.

-Some of the traditions and systems that inform my work include: performance coaching, flow state management, positive psychology, somatic nutrition, somatic trauma work, breathwork, Vipassana meditation, yoga, 5 Rhythms, which I have practiced for more than a decade, Tantric Shakta embodiment practices (Kashmir Shaivism) and the philosophies of Five Elements Chinese medicine.
+Some of the systems that inform my work include: transformational coaching, flow state coaching, positive psychology, somatic nutrition, Somatic Experiencing, Focussing, Internal Family Systems, breathwork, Vipassana meditation, yoga, 5 Rhythms, which I have practiced for more than a decade, Tantric Shakta embodiment practices (Kashmir Shaivism) and the philosophies of Taoist Five Elements Chinese medicine.

 Teachers and mentors who have influenced my work include Lorie Eve Dechar, Michaela Boehm, Jaya Ashmore, Bonnie Bainbridge Cohen, Gabrielle Roth, Luis Mojica, Daniel Foor, Ajay Singh and David Deida.